BryanWBear/GifControl/README.md

 I have two future goals for the project.
 On the modelling side, I would like to get a workable model using some less energy intensive architectures like ResNet8 or ResNetTC.
 On the iOS side, I would like to get a GIF to play and stop using voice.
 This would be a stepping stone to other more complicated voice apps.

 The reason why I am taking a break from this is mostly because reading Apple documentation and dealing with XCode issues have crushed a part of my soul.
-The sad part is that Swift is actually a great programming language, and I would totally use it more if I didn't feel Apple shoving its hand up my ass everytime I try to debug my code.
+The sad part is that Swift is actually a great programming language, and I would totally use it more if I didn't feel Apple shoving its hand up my ass everytime I try to run my code.